-W&L meets your full demonstrated need, so your award will be adjusted to accommodate additional funds such as those from scholarships.
-Need-based grant are reduced by 50% of any outside award or benefit.
+W&L meets your full demonstrated need, so your aid will be adjusted to accommodate additional funds such as those from scholarships.
+Need-based grants are reduced by 50% of any outside award or benefit.
 Merit awards may be reduced if the total amount of grant award exceeds the cost of attendance.
 Please review the requirments for your specific award.

 How does campus employment work at W&L?

 Students may be offered work-study positions within specific departments at the University.
 Placement is determined after a student accepts her or his offer of admission.
 Students may also do community service.